-I know that power meters are expensive, but there are also cheaper options (e.g. Polar) that should be affordable for many cyclists.
-I’m sorry that the majority of the readers here on Training4cyclists.com are not able to monitor their wattage.
+I know that power meters are expensive, but cheaper options (e.g. Polar) should be affordable for many cyclists.
+I’m sorry that the majority of the readers here on Training4cyclists.com cannot monitor their wattage.

-I understand if you don’t just run out and buy a power meter to test some of these training programs so I’ve tried to outline some principles that can be used if you want to maximize your VO2 Max without a power meter
+I understand if you don’t just run out and buy a power meter to test some of these training programs, so I’ve tried to outline some principles that you can use if you want to maximize your VO2 Max without a power meter.

 1.Know your maximal heart rate and use it retrospective

-There is a close relationsship between heart rate and oxygen consumption.
-When your heart rate is close to maximum your oxygen consumption is also close to maximum.
+There is a close relationship between heart rate and oxygen consumption.
+When your heart rate is close to maximum, your oxygen consumption is also close to maximum.

 Here is a post on how to measure maximal heart rate.

-Don’t rely on calculations like the common 220 minus age since there is a huge standard deviation.
-That means that I will only use this formula if I had to do a physical test on someone where I didn’t have an idea of their real maximal heart rate.
-Still that would be an assumption, thus it limits usability of the above formula.
+Don’t rely on calculations like the typical 220 minus age since there is a substantial standard deviation.
+That means that I will only use this formula if I had to do a physical test on someone I didn’t know their real maximal heart rate.
+Still, that would be an assumption; thus, it limits the usability of the above formula.

-For a beginning I recommend you use the heart rate retrospective.
+For a beginning, I recommend you use the heart rate retrospective.
 Try to ride the intervals as hard as possible and compare your heart rate file with your subjective feeling afterwards.
-It’s extremely difficult to adjust workload during short 30/30seconds intervals based on your current heart rate.
+It’s challenging to adjust workload during short 30/30seconds intervals based on your current heart rate.

-If you end up with a maximal heart rate that is less than 10 beats from your max heart rate for a few minutes then you’ve probably had a great workout.
+If you end up with a maximal heart rate that is less than ten beats from your max heart rate for a few minutes, then you’ve probably had a great workout.

-If you don’t have a SRM or PowerTap mounted on your bike then look for alternatives to track your power output.
-I really like ergometer bikes and if you’ve never tried a professional ergometer bike, I will highly recommend you to try one.
+If you don’t have an SRM or PowerTap mounted on your bike, look for alternatives to track your power output.
+I like ergometer bikes, and if you’ve never tried a professional ergometer bike, I will highly recommend you try one.
 One of the most reliable ergometer bikes in the world is Monark

-that is known for top performance and valid power monitoring.
+that is known for top performance and accurate power monitoring.

 3.Home trainer with power monitor

-There are several affordable home trainers that provide information about your workload.
-These systems are rarely the most precise monitors, but if you use the same home trainer every day it’s probably good enough for you.
+Several affordable home trainers provide information about your workload.
+These systems are rarely the most precise monitors, but it’s probably good enough for you if you use the same home trainer every day.

-Remember it’s only 14 days training with intervals and so far people are reporting about great improvements on their VO2 max.
+Remember, it’s only 14 days of training with intervals, and so far, people are reporting remarkable improvements on their VO2 Max.

-Take home message: You can train for VO2 max without using SRM crank system.
-If you have a heart rate monitor you can look at your heart rate retrospective to see whether you’ve trained hard enough.
-Using a professional ergometer at your local gym or simply just a home trainer can be a cheap and reliable solution.
+Take home message: You can train for VO2 Max without using the SRM crank system.
+If you have a heart rate monitor, you can see your heart rate retrospective to see whether you’ve trained hard enough.
+Using a professional ergometer at your local gym or just a home trainer can be a cheap and reliable solution.